fingerthief/minimal-chat/README.md

 ## Self Host with Docker

-- `docker pull tannermiddleton/minimal-chat:latest`
+- `docker pull tannermiddleton/minimal-chat:latest` - Enter the port number to run on and that is it!

 ---

 ## **What is MinimalChat?**

-MinimalChat is a lightweight, open-source chat app that allows you to interact with various language models, including GPT-3.5-Turbo, GPT-4, and more.
-With its minimalistic design and customizable settings, MinimalChat provides a seamless and intuitive chat experience.
+MinimalChat is a minimal and lightweight open-source chat application with full mobile PWA support that allows you to interact with various language models, including GPT-3.5-Turbo, GPT-4, Local Models and more.
+A focus on being simple to setup and use while being fully featured and very responsive is the top priority.

 ### General Demo